 B.S. in Environmental Science and Technology (ENST)

-Welcome to the Department of Enviromental Science and Technology!
+Welcome to the Department of Environmental Science and Technology!
 We are looking forward to knowing you and helping you to make the most of your education.

 The Environmental Science and Technology major prepares students for careers and graduate study on environmental problems and solutions that benefit humans and ecosystems.
-Students in ENST can choose one of four concentrations:
+Students in ENST can choose to major in one of four concentrations, or minor in soil science:

 As human populations continue to grow, so do concerns about the effects of humans on ecosystems and how ecosystems and the built environment affect human health and well-being.
 The Environmental Science & Technology undergraduate major trains students in not only understanding the science behind impacts to ecosystems and human health, but also how to develop solutions addressing these impacts.